Skip to main content

 Supplemental Nutrition Assistance Program (SNAP)

-Older adults with food insecurity can't reliably get enough food to lead a healthy, active life.
-In 2020, 5.2 million older Americans faced the threat of hunger, representing 6.8% of adults age 60 and older in the U.S.4
+Older adults with food insecurity can't reliably get enough food to lead a healthy, active lives.
+Roughly 7 million older Americans (or 1 in 11 of those age 60+) faced food insecurity in 2022.4

 As the largest hunger safety net program in the nation, the Supplemental Nutrition Assistance Program (SNAP) was created to help alleviate food insecurity among low-income Americans.
-The average monthly benefit for an older adult living alone in FY20 (the most recent year that data are available) was $105/month.5 But nearly half of seniors who qualify for SNAP do not enroll.
-That's an estimated 5 million people who are missing out on food assistance, amounting to $6.3 billion each year.6
+The average monthly benefit for an older adult living alone is $188/month.5 But nearly 60% of seniors who qualify for SNAP do not enroll, according to 2024 data published by the Food Research & Action Center.6 That's an estimated 4.2 million people who are missing out on food assistance, amounting to $5.3 billion each year.6

 Medicare Part D Low-Income Subsidy (LIS, or Extra Help)